robenkleene/collections/cards/roben-kleene.md

 - **When was the first iPad announced?** January 27, 2010
 - **When was the first iPad released?** April 3rd, 2010
 - **What does "opaque" mean?** Not transparent.
-- **What is the question "what are your salary expectations" really asking** "Please take a wild guess at what we're willing to pay for this position?"
+- **What question is "what are your salary expectations" really asking?** "Please take a wild guess at what we're willing to pay for this position?"
-- **How do you answer questions like "we want to make sure the salary range meets your requirements"** Sure, if you let me know the salary range I'll let you know is we're close.
+- **How do you answer questions like "we want to make sure the salary range meets your requirements"?** "Sure, if you let me know the salary range I'll let you know is we're close."
 - **How do you avoid giving your current salary if they persist?** "I'm not comfortable sharing proprietary information about how my previous employers pay people like me.
-- **How do you answer questions about your salary expectations?** "I honestly don't have a number in mind, for this position I'll definitely be evaluating the whole package, which of course would include benefits.
+- **How do you answer questions about your salary expectations?** "I honestly don't have a number in mind.
+Obviously I'll be  evaluating the whole package, of which salary would just be one component.
 What's the salary range for the position?"